Natural-Intelligence/superseed/packages/superseed-mongoose/README.md

 ### constructor(ModelName, mongooseSchema, options)
  * ModelName: Used when a creating a mongoose model.
  * mongooseSchema: A mongoose schema
- * options: defines options per field.
+ * `options` \<Object\> defines options per field.
 An option for a field must have at least one property, *generator*.
 The following generators are supported:

     * *hasOne*: